 - Close Google Cloud Platform (GCP) Projects created by Wayfinder

-Using shared cloud accounts
+Using linked cloud accounts

-Adding a shared cloud account to Wayfinder gives it the ability to use an existing cloud account directly to build development team infrastructure.
+Adding a linked cloud account to Wayfinder gives it the ability to use an existing cloud account directly to build development team infrastructure.
 You can control which workspaces have access to request infrastructure in each account.